 A new boat is an exciting thing.
 If you want to keep your boat in top condition, you’ll have some maintenance to do.
 While a boat can be more complicated than a car in some aspects, there are ways to keep things simple with the right tips.
-Here are some essential maintenance tips for new boaters.
+Here are some essential boat maintenance tips for new boaters.

 Wash Your Boat Regularly

 Washing your boat regularly isn’t just about keeping it free of debris.
 It’s also about preventing problems like mildew, oxidation, and staining.
 This is especially important if you have a boat that’s regularly in salt water.
 In that case, washing your boat thoroughly and rinsing with fresh water will help prevent the damage that salt water tends to add over time.

 One thing that many new boat owners miss is that any old soap or cleaner WON’T do the job properly.
 A specialty boat cleaner that’s designed specifically for your boat assures that you won’t be using harsh chemicals that could harm the marine environment.
 We recommend Boat Cleaner from BoatLIFE!